-The Renovascular Research Laboratory focuses on development and application of techniques to study renal and cardiovascular physiology and pathophysiology in animal models and in humans.
+The Renovascular Disease Laboratory of Lilach O. Lerman, M.D., Ph.D., focuses on the development and application of techniques to study renal and cardiovascular physiology and pathophysiology in animal models and in humans.

 - Pathophysiology of renovascular disease, hypertension and cardiac adaptation